mipearson/dungeondash/README.md

 Get a local instance running with `npm i` and then `npm run start`.

 Press `R` in game to see a tilesheet reference, press `R` again to return to the game.
+Press `Q` to show the debug layer.

 Contributions must be valid typescript & formatted with prettier.js.